 Coco Peat makes an excellent growing medium for hydroponics, soil mixes and container plant growing.
 Coco Peat, also known as coir pith, coir fibre pith, coir dust, or simply coir, is made from coconut husks, which are byproducts of other industries that use coconuts.

 Coir waste from coir fiber industries is washed, heat-treated, screened and graded before being processed into coco peat products of various granularity and denseness, which are then used for horticultural and agricultural applications.
-Coco peat is used as a grow medium due to it’s unique characteristics, it is sterile yet has natural rooting hormones and anti-fungal properties.
-It is a 100% organic product.
+Coco Peat is used as a growing medium due to it’s unique characteristics - it is sterile yet has natural rooting hormones, has anti-fungal properties and is 100% organic.

 Usually shipped in the form of compressed large bricks or smaller briquettes, the end user usually expands and aerates the compressed coco peat by adding water.
-A single kilogram of coco peat will expands to 15 litres of moist coco peat.
+A single kilogram of Coco Peat will expands to 15 litres of grow medium.

-- Coco peat can be used in seed starting mixes, bedding plants, planters, soil mixes, gardens, container plants.
-Anywhere you would use peat moss.
+- Coco Peat can be used in seed starting mixes, bedding plants, planters, soil mixes, gardens and container plants.
+Basically anywhere you would use peat moss.
 The properties of Coco Peat make it resistant to bacterial and fungal growth.

-- Coco Peat holds water rather than shedding it like traditional peat does!
-It holds 8-9 times its weight in water.
+- Coco Peat holds 8-9 times it's weight in water.

-- Coco Peat has the ability to store and release nutrient to plants for extended periods of time.
+- Coco Peat has the ability to store and release nutrients to plants for extended periods of time.
 It also has great oxygenation properties which is important for healthy root development.